How and What to Donate

 Stuff Redux accepts clean and reusable materials ranging from the practical to the funky.
-We look for donations that lend themselves to a variety of “reuses” including art projects, home improvement, gardening, educational programming, and others we haven’t dreamed up yet.
+We look for donations that lend themselves to a variety of “reuses” including art projects, home improvement, gardening, and educational programming.
 Please review our guidelines to be sure that your donations meet our requirements:

 – Donations are provisionally approved via email or phone contact.
 Final approval is given on site and is subject to staff discretion.

-– Please make sure your donations are organized and properly stored for transportation.
+– Please make sure your donations are clean and organized and properly stored for transportation.

 These funds will go toward helping to keep this project alive!
 Our monetary donations are accepted through PayPal.
 If you’d like to make a monetary donation please click the button below.